Bona Sforza: Queen of Poland and Grand Duchess of Lithuania

 The wedding and coronation took place on 18 April 1518, but celebrations continued for a week.
 Almost from the beginning of her life in Poland, the energetic queen tried to gain a strong political position and began forming a circle of supporters.
 On 23 January 1519, Pope Leo X, whom Bona had friendly relationship with from her Italian days, granted her the privilege of awarding eight benefices in five Polish cathedrals (Kraków, Gniezno, Poznań, Włocławek, and Frombork).

 In May 1519, the privilege was expanded to fifteen benefices.
-This was a very important privilege that allowed her to secure support of various officials.
+This was a very important privilege that allowed her to secure the support of various officials.
 Three of her most trusted supporters, Piotr Kmita Sobieński, Andrzej Krzycki, and Piotr Gamrat, were sometimes known as the Triumvirate.
-She became openly involved in various state affairs, which did not agree with the traditional ideal of a royal wife to use discreet manipulation in government.
+She became openly involved in various state affairs, which did not agree with the traditional ideal of a royal wife using discreet manipulation in government.
 Although the royal couple disagreed on many domestic and foreign issues, the marriage was a supportive and successful partnership.

 Accident in Niepołomice

 During the first decade of her marriage, Bona gave birth to six children.
 While pregnant with the youngest, reportedly in the fifth month of gestation, the Queen injured herself during an escape on horseback at a bear hunt in Niepołomice Forest and gave birth prematurely.
 Historian Małgorzata Duczmal speculates that the pregnancy could have been more advanced, given that the child was born alive and did not die immediately.
-The Prince was baptized and given a name that presumably was Albertus, though he is also referred to in texts as "Adalbertus", as those two names were sometimes used interchangeably in the 16th century.
-Doctors were unable to save the boy, who died the same day, either of premature birth, or injuries inflicted upon him during the accident.
+The Prince was baptised and given a name that presumably was Albertus, though he is also referred to in texts as "Adalbertus", as those two names were sometimes used interchangeably in the 16th century.
+Doctors were unable to save the boy, who died the same day, either of premature birth or injuries inflicted upon him during the accident.

-The incident that had caused preterm labour rendered Bona unable to have other children, and left Albertus's older brother as the youngest male member of the Jagiellonian dynasty.
+The incident that had caused preterm labour rendered Bona unable to have other children, and left Albertus's father and older brother as the last male members of the Jagiellonian dynasty.